Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The next day when you make the spaghetti, your noodles have swelled and you have beautiful plump noodles.

-By yorkie lady from Mt.
+By Nancy from Mt.
 Airy, N.C.

 To keep pasta from sticking to pot, add 1 tsp. of cooking oil to boiling water.

 Rub the top couple of inches of the inside of a pot with vegetable oil before cooking pasta, and the water won't boil over!
+By Robin

 After the water boils put the spaghetti in the pot and, stirring constantly, wait for the water to boil again.
 At that time cover the pot tightly and turn off the heat.
 Set your timer for 19 to 21 minutes depending on how well cooked you like your pasta.
-Your pasta will be fully cooked with no boiling over and no wasted energy.

 To keep the starch from foaming and boiling over when you're cooking noodles, add about a tablespoon of butter to the water.
 This also makes the noodles more tender and tasty.